Meetings with Sri Ramakrishna

 With Swami Vivekananda

-Because his father died in his childhood, Hari Prasanna had to work until his family was financially secure.
-He provided for his mother and also for the education of his younger brother.
-As time went on, however, his uncle began to pressure him to get married.
+Because his father died in his childhood, Hari Prasanna had to work til his family was financially secure.
+He provided food and everything for his mother and also for the education of his younger brother.
+With the passing of time, however, his uncle began to pressure him to get married.
 He became disgusted with these attempts to tie him to a worldly life and joined the Ramakrishna Monastery at Alambazar in 1896.
 He lived there humbly and spent most of his time in japam and meditation.
 He was a man of few words and did not care for chatting and joking as others did.

 Swami Vivekananda returned to India from the West in 1897 and took Hari Prasanna with him on his travels in western and northern India.

 On 13 February 1898 the Ramakrishna Monastery was moved from Alambazar to Nilambar Mukherjee’s garden house at Belur.
 The site for Belur Math, the headquarters of the Ramakrishna Order, was purchased in March of 1898.
 Vivekananda entrusted Hari Prasanna with the task of remodeling the main building and constructing new buildings and the shrine for the monastery.
 Hari Prasanna drew up the site plan and building plans, prepared estimates, as well as supervised the construction.
 He did all of this single-handedly.
 When the construction was completed, Vivekananda consecrated the Ramakrishna Math on 9 December 1898.
 On 9 May 1899 Hari Prasanna formally took sannyasa, final monastic vows.

 Do as we have done.
 Take your sannyasa directly from the Master.